 1 Creating Convincing Arguments

 1 argument is fine, two adds more depth, but it’s only when you add a third that it becomes compelling.
-Indeed, if you have more than 3 arguments, it’s likely to become less convincing, less relevant and harder to remember.
+Indeed, if you have more than 3 arguments, it’s likely to become less convincing and harder to remember.
 3 is perfect.

 According to Aristotle, the key to persuasion is to focus on 3 elements.
 Logos (rational arguments) Pathos (emotion) and Ethos (your credibility).
 See more detail here.
 Therefore when developing an argument, create them from these 3 perspectives.